logerys/logerys/README.md

 - 👋 Hi, I’m @logerys
 - 👀 I’m interested in LUA
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on some big projects
-- 📫 How to reach me on discord Logerys#3335
+- 📫 How to reach me on discord Logerys#6969

 <!---
 logerys/logerys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.